 In 1854 years after he arrived in Paris, he mastered his craft in creating valuable luxury trunks and became well respected for it.
 As a result, Louis Vuitton opened his first store in Paris.
 He established his name as a luggage maker at the store and had one of the largest travel goods store.

 In 1858 Louis Vuitton introduced the first Louis Vuitton steamer trunk, and later in 1901, he introduced the steamer bag.
 During that time, trunks had rounded tops, which allowed water to runoff, but this design didn’t allow for convenient storage.
 Louis Vuitton’s design was a flat yet waterproof trunk that was easily stackable.

-The trunks were made of grey canvas known as Trianon and soon proved to be the French house’s foundation, bringing in orders from across the world and thus made the house expand.
-In addition, the expansion for train travel during the mid-nineteenth century increased the demand for Vuitton’s trunks.
+The trunks were made of grey canvas known as Trianon and soon proved to be the French house’s foundation, bringing in orders from across the world and thus making the house expand.
+In addition, the expansion of train travel during the mid-nineteenth century increased the demand for Vuitton’s trunks.

 In 1859 after designing the innovative and revolutionizing trunk, he got overwhelming orders from all over the world, and he had to expand his company.
 The high demand for these unique trunks had Louis Vuitton thinking of expanding to meet the demand.

 With a successful business, Louis Vuitton moved his family and shop to Asniere, where he added more workers to make his trunks.
 Though bigger, the store still didn’t meet the demands, so he had to open even more stores northwest of Paris.
 The larger stores combined with the innovative metal and glass construction symbolized superior quality and comfort.
 As a result, the company reached a bigger client base and earned more trust from clients across the world.